AdobeDocs/workfront.en/help/quicksilver/maestro/create-a-taxonomy.md

 ---
-title: Create a taxonomy
+title: Create a taxononomy
-description: Taxonomies are a specific type of reusable record types that you can use to capture attribute information about the record.
+description: Taxonomies are a type of reusable record types that captures attributes about an operational record type in Adobe Workfront Maestro.
 hidefromtoc: yes
 hide: yes
 ---